Federico M. Macaranas

-Dr. Federico M. Macaranas is a full-time professor at the Asian Institute of Management (AIM) and the Executive Director of the AIM Policy Center, a leading think tank in the Philippines and in South-East Asia.
+Federico M. Macaranas is a full-time professor at the Asian Institute of Management (AIM) and the executive director of the AIM Policy Center, a leading think tank in the Philippines and in South-East Asia.
 He was also conferred the Gawad Mabini, Dakilang Kamanong award, the highest award given by the Philippine government for diplomatic service, in 2001 by President Arroyo.